Are separate bedrooms a post-fight punishment, or a blessing in disguise? We put in a strong vote for the latter.

 Communication is important in any relationship, and I miss the opportunity to talk to my husband in bed before we drift off to sleep.
-(I checked in with him to see if he felt the same way, but he described it as being “trapped”, while I “chewed his ear off when he was knackered.
-Hmm …)
+However, when I checked in with him to see if he felt the same way, he described it as being “trapped”, while I “chewed his ear off when he was knackered”.
+Hmm …

 On a more serious note, it is important to plan some intimate time with your partner and check in with them to ensure they don’t feel neglected.
 This hasn’t been a problem for us, just yet.

-I would characterise these downsides as minor, for what everyone stands to gain.
+I would characterise these downsides as minor, considering what everyone stands to gain.
 Not only that, we know this is only a temporary set up while our son is very young.